anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 4. Send to final storage
   * S3: buffer size range is from 1MB to 128MB. buffer interval is from 60s to 90s. firehose can raise buffer size dynamically. data delivery failures, auto retries up to 24h
     * By default, firehose-s3 default prefix is already based on year,months,day,hour. if we have many devices, we want to use custom prefix based on device and date (in our example, once a day)
+    * If the queries are limited to one day's logs, rotate directories daily
   * Elasticsearch: same as for s3. custom retry duration up to 7200s, moves skipped files to s3 and provides a manifest file for manual entry
   * Redshift, depends on redshift to finish the COPY command. firehose issues a new copy command automatically. for data delivery failures, same as elasticsearch